Skip to main content

 Capture Stunning Photos Of Da Nang’s Skyline

-Experience The Romantic Riverside Atmosphere At Night
+Experience The Romantic Riverside Atmosphere at Night

 As the sun sets in the evening hours, the Nguyen Van Troi Bridge turns into a peaceful and romantic spot.
 The night air, the reflections in the Han River, and the lights of the city offer a relaxing environment.
 Couples take strolls, friends hang out to chat, and sometimes street performances add to the lively atmosphere.
 From here, you can also witness the lighting up of other nearby bridges in vibrant shades.
 This peaceful yet lively environment at night makes for an experience to remember.